SUNILCHOUDHARY5764/Polygon_Module3/README.md

 - **Intermediate Signals**: The circuit has two intermediate signals, `X` and `Y`, which are the outputs of the `AND` and `NOT` gates, respectively.
 - **Output**: The final output signal, `Q`, is computed using the `OR` gate with inputs from the intermediate signals.
 ## Quick Start
-Compile the Multiplier2() circuit and verify it against a smart contract verifier
+Compile the CustomCircuit() circuit and verify it against a smart contract verifier

 ```
 pragma circom 2.0.0;